High-temperature superconductivity in flat-band sheared bilayer graphene

-{\it Introduction.} The feasibility to engineer moir\'e superlattices by a relative twist in stacked graphene layers has opened a new way to study strong correlation effects in two-dimensional electron systems.
-The origin of this new trend was the seminal discovery of superconducting behavior next to insulating phases in twisted bilayer graphene at the so-called magic angle\cite{Cao18a,Cao18b}.
-In this setup, it becomes crucial the possibility to form flat electron bands by a fine adjustment of the twist angle\cite{Bistritzer}.
+{\it Introduction.} The feasibility to engineer moir\'e superlattices by a relative twist in stacked graphene layers has opened a new way to study strong correlation effects in 2D electron systems.
+The origin of this new trend was the seminal discovery of superconducting behavior next to insulating phases in twisted bilayer graphene (TBG) at the so-called magic angle\cite{Cao18a,Cao18b}.
+In this setup, it becomes crucial the possibility to form very narrow electron bands by a fine adjustment of the twist angle\cite{Bistritzer}.

-In this article we propose a new route to create flat bands in graphene bilayers, introducing a relative atomic displacement by means of shear.
-When applying shear or strain to bilayer graphene, one can produce a sequence of regions with $AB, BA$ registry (Bernal stacking) and perfect $AA$ registry between the layers, as seen in Fig. \ref{one}.
-However, it has been shown that only the moir\'e superlattices created by shear lead to flat low-energy bands\cite{Gonzalez16}.
-These have the appearance of Landau bands, as illustrated in Fig. \ref{two}(a), where we see the flat band range ending at a certain point into linear branches which reflect the dispersion of edge states.
+In this article we propose a new route to create flat bands and strong superconducting correlations in graphene bilayers introducing heteroshear.
+This can produce an alternating sequence of regions with $AB, BA$ registry (Bernal stacking) and perfect $AA$ registry between the layers, as seen in Fig. \ref{one}(a).
+The interacting system is rather unconventional since the 1D character of the moir\'e induces stronger correlations than in TBG.
+This has a large impact in electronic instabilities like the condensation of Cooper pairs, for which we propose a mechanism leading to a gap with a magnitude only seen in high-temperature superconducting materials.

-The similarity with the quantum Hall physics can be traced back to the presence of a fictitious non-Abelian gauge field in the bilayer\cite{Sanjose12}.
-This can be best understood in the continuum model which describes the low-energy bands around each graphene valley.
-The Hamiltonian for the amplitudes at respective $A,B$ and $A',B'$ sublattices of the upper and lower layer can be written as